stephengold/Minie/README.md

 + Normen Hansen (aka "normen") for creating most of the `jme3-bullet` library (on which Minie is based) and also for helpful insights
-+ Rémy Bouquet (aka "nehon") for co-creating `KinematicRagdollControl` (on which `DynamicAnimControl` is based) and also for many helpful insights
++ Rémy Bouquet (aka "nehon") for co-creating `KinematicRagdollControl` (on which `DynamicAnimControl` is based), for creating the Jaime model, and also for many helpful insights
 + Jules (aka "dokthar") for creating [the soft-body fork of jMonkeyEngine][dokthar] from which Minie's soft-body support is derived
 + Khaled Mamou for creating and licensing the [V-HACD Library][vhacd]